Push to allow parish-wide vote on St. George fails in Senate committee

 Broome said that, if St. George becomes the fifth city in the parish, it would have a devastating impact on parish finances.

+The City-Parish said Wednesday it would lose $48.3 million annually if residents in the southeastern part of East Baton Rouge Parish form a se…

+"Us versus them is not what Baton Rouge is about and what America is all about," said Broome, a former state senator herself.

-Opponents said Colomb's bill amounts to an 11th hour bid to change the rules after backers rounded up enough signatures on initiative petitions to get the proposal on the Oct.
+Opponents said Colomb's bill amounts to an 11th hour bid to redraw the requirements after backers rounded up enough signatures on petitions to get the proposal on the Oct.
 12 ballot.

+The office of Gov. John Bel Edwards said Monday an effort to establish a new city of St. George won’t go before voters in the southeastern por…

 "This is an attempt by the powers that be to change the rules at the end of the game," said Norman Browning, chairman of the St. George incorporation effort.

+One of the early driving forces behind the push was an effort to set up a new school district amid complaints about the quality of public schools in East Baton Rouge Parish.

+Since then supporters have argued that a smaller city – around 80,000 residents – could provide more efficient services and be more responsive to taxpayers.

-Under current rules, only voters in the incorporated part of southeast East Baton Rouge Parish would cast ballots on the issue, which critics of Colomb's bill has been in the law for years.
+Under current rules, only voters in the unincorporated part of southeast East Baton Rouge Parish would cast ballots on the issue, which critics of Colomb's bill noted has been the law for decades.

-"The bill would allow other people to say we will not allow you to incorporate," said Drew Murrell, an attorney in the effort and spokesman for the push.
+"The bill would allow other people to say we will not allow you to incorporate," said Drew Murrell, an attorney in the effort and spokesman for St. George.

-"It will be the first time in state history," Murrell said, a reference to expanding the voting pool before the incorporated area.
+Murrell said that, if the bill becomes law, it would mark the first time in state history that voters others than those in the unincorporated area cast ballots on a drive to become a city.

 Mary Olive Pierson, a veteran Baton Rouge attorney and opponent of the St. George effort, appeared alongside the mayor and said a lawsuit is possible if the vote is limited to residents of St. George only.